US bans Russian energy imports, Ukrainians flee cities under fire

 By Steve Holland and Pavel Polityuk

-WASHINGTON/LVIV, Ukraine, March 8 (Reuters) - U.S. President Joe Biden on Tuesday announced a ban on Russian oil and other energy imports, a significant move in piling pressure on President Vladimir Putin to halt his devastating assault on Ukraine.
+WASHINGTON/LVIV, Ukraine, March 8 (Reuters) - President Joe Biden on Tuesday banned Russian oil and other energy imports to the United States, piling pressure on Russian leader Vladimir Putin to halt his devastating assault on Ukraine, but an effort to evacuate civilians from the besieged port city of Mariupol failed.

-Ukraine's government accused Russian forces of shelling a humanitarian corridor that Moscow had promised to open to let residents flee the besieged port of Mariupol.
-A deputy prime minister said the humanitarian situation there was catastrophic.
+Ukraine's government accused Russian forces of shelling a humanitarian corridor that Moscow had promised to open to let residents flee Mariupol.
+The humanitarian situation there was catastrophic, a deputy prime minister said.

 The civilian death toll in the conflict mounted.
 And with the war in its 13th day, the number of refugees who have fled Ukraine to neighbouring countries surged past 2 million.